Department of Chemistry and Biochemistry, California State University, Fullerton 92634, USA.

 The essentiality and redox-activity of Cu make it indispensable in the mammalian system.
 However, a comprehensive understanding of its metabolism and function has not been achieved.
 Cu chelators have been used as an approach to provide insights into copper acquisition, distribution, and disposition at both the cellular and organism level.

-The current use of copper chelators in vivo almost exclusively either limits the availability or focuses on the removal of copper in the mammalian organ system.
-There are at least two aspects of copper chelators that are yet to be explored.
+The current use of Cu chelators in vivo almost exclusively either limits the availability or focuses on the removal of the mineral in the mammalian organ system.
+There are at least two aspects of Cu chelators that are yet to be explored.
 First, copper chelators preferentially bind either cuprous or cupric.
-As a result, they potentially modulate copper redox-activity without removing copper from the system.
+As a result, they potentially modulate Cu redox-activity without removing the mineral from the system.

-Second, copper chelators are characterized as either membrane-permeable or -impermeable, thus would serve as an organ-selective copper delivery or deprivation system to manipulate the biological function of copper.
-Here we review clinically relevant copper chelators that have been experimentally or clinically studied for their role in the manipulation of copper metabolism and function, paying critical attention to potentially more valuable usage of these agents.
+Second, Cu chelators are characterized as either membrane-permeable or -impermeable, thus would serve as an organ-selective copper delivery or deprivation system to manipulate the biological function of the mineral.
+Here we review clinically relevant Cu chelators that have been experimentally or clinically studied for their role in the manipulation of the metabolism and function of the mineral, paying critical attention to potentially more valuable usage of these agents.

-The mechanisms of antibacterial action of copper are antimicrobial effects as shown by ions of copper and zinc.
+The mechanisms of antibacterial action of copper are antimicrobial effects as shown by ions of Cu and Zn.
 The oligodynamic effect was discovered in 1893 as a toxic effect of metal ions on living cells, algae, molds, spores, fungi, viruses, prokaryotic and eukaryotic microorganisms, even in relatively low concentrations.

 Center for Biomedical Research, Faculty of Biological Sciences and Faculty of Medicine, Universidad Andres Bello, Santiago, Chile.

 Copper deficiency alters cell bioenergetics and induces mitochondrial fusion through the up-regulation of MFN2 and OPA1 in erythropoietic cells.

 This mineral is essential in cell physiology, participating in numerous enzyme reactions.
 In mitochondria, copper is a cofactor for respiratory complex IV, the cytochrome c oxidase.
 Low Cu content is associated with anemia and the appearance of enlarged mitochondria in erythropoietic cells.